Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: Target of ULXs Observations

 \section{Target of ULXs \& Observations}

-\cite{2005ApJS..157...59L} presented several ULXs samples in Nearby Galaxies through observations made with the ROSAT High-Resolution Imager.
+\cite{2005ApJS..157...59L} presented several ULX samples in nearby galaxies through observations made with the\textit{ ROSAT High-Resolution Imager (ROSAT/HRI)}.
 Among these samples, they identified three ULXs located in the face-on barred Sbc spiral galaxy NGC 1566.
-In their study, the X-ray luminosity ranges of these three ULXs were given as L$_{X}$ $\sim$ (1.36-6.5) $\times$ 10$^{39}$ erg s$^{-1}$, and these ULXs showed variability of approximately 6 factors in {\it ROSAT} observations based on a distance of 13.4 Mpc.
-The locations of these sources are shown in Figure \ref{F1} on the {\it Chandra} and {\it Swift-XRT} images.
+In their study, the X-ray luminosity ranges of these three ULXs were given as L$_{X}$ $\sim$ (1.36-6.5) $\times$ 10$^{39}$ erg s$^{-1}$, and these ULXs showed variability of approximately a factor of 6 in {\it ROSAT/HRI} observations based on a distance of 13.4 Mpc.
+The locations of these sources are shown in Figure \ref{F:RGB}.
 As seen in Figure \ref{F2}, ULX-1 and ULX-2 are located in the thin spiral arms, and ULX-3 is located on the edge of a spiral arm.
-In addition, ULX-3 was not observed in {\it JSWT} observations.
+Furthermore, ULX-3 was not observed in the {\it JSWT} observations.
 The host galaxy NGC 1566 of ULXs is a massive, face-on star-forming (SFR = 4.5 M$\odot$ yr$^{-1}$) spiral galaxy at a distance of 17.69 Mpc (\citealp{2023arXiv230105718M} and references therein).
-This distance will be used throughout this study.\\
+This distance is used throughout this study.\\

 The galaxy NGC 1566 was observed on November 22, 2022, by using both the {\it JWST} near-infrared camera instrument ({\it NIRCam}) and mid-infrared instrument ({\it MIRI}) (GO program 2107, PI: J. Lee).
 The {\it JWST} observations include {\it NIRCam} imaging by using the F200W, F300M, F335M, and F360M filters and {\it MIRI} imaging using the F770W, F1000W, F1130W, and F2100W filters.
 NGC 1566 was also observed by {\it HST} on September 03, 2013, using WFC3/UVIS (The Wide Field Camera 3) (GO program 13364).
 The {\it HST} observations include UVIS imaging by using F275W, F336W, F438W, F555W, and F814W filters.
-Moreover, NGC 1566 was also observed during 3 ks by {\it Chandra} ACIS (Advanced CCD Imaging Spectrometer) in 2006 (Obs ID: 21478), and it was observed many times by {\it Swift-XRT} between 2011 and 2022.
-Additionally, the {\it GAIA} DR3\footnote{https://www.cosmos.esa.int/web/gaia/data-release-3} source catalog is used for astrometry calculations.
+Moreover, NGC 1566 was also observed during 3 ks by {\it Chandra} ACIS (Advanced CCD Imaging Spectrometer) in 2006 (Obs ID: 21478), and it was observed many times by {\it Swift/XRT} between 2011 and 2022.
+Additionally, the {\it GAIA} DR3\footnote{https://www.cosmos.esa.int/web/gaia/data-release-3} source catalog is used for astrometric calculations.
 The details of observations are given in Table \ref{T1}.